 Works On The Pressure-Gradient Principle

-This simply means that both sides of a supercardioid mic’s diaphragm are open to external sound pressure.
-It is the difference in pressure between the two sides of the diaphragm that causes the diaphragm to move and a coinciding outputted mic signal.
+This means that both sides of a supercardioid mic's diaphragm are open to external sound pressure.
+The difference in pressure between the two sides of the diaphragm causes the diaphragm to move, and a coinciding outputted mic signal.